-Common Perceptions about Background Type and Color
+Common Perceptions about Photography Background Types and Colors

-So you’ve made an appointment to have a professional portrait or headshot photo shoot.
+You’ve made an appointment to have a professional portrait or headshot photo shoot.
 You’ve consulted with the photographer ahead of time about what to wear and bring, but now you are wondering whether to use a solid black, gray, or white background or a textured scenic background.
 You think black backgrounds might not work because they are too dark.
 You think white backgrounds are too stark, and you think gray backgrounds are boring and plain.
 You don’t like scenic backgrounds because they look too stuffy, dated, and antiquated.
 And shooting in the city can easily end up with too many distractions behind you.
 All of those perceptions hold a degree of truth, but they can also be made invalid, depending upon the photographer, lighting, and post processing.
 Here are some things to ponder when choosing a photography background and color:

 Where the Image Will Reside

 Second, consider the photographer’s portfolio and lighting capabilities.
 Take a look at how the images are lit.
 Black backgrounds can produce stunning, formal portraits when well lit, but there are some things a photographer needs to do to light a black background, based upon the type of image or look he or she wants to achieve.
 Not all black backgrounds are too dark.
 White backgrounds can be made white but also to go to all shades of white, gray, and total black, depending on how they are shot.
 In short, what color you see is not necessarily the one you end up with.
-So don’t rule in or out colors for that reason.
+So don’t rule colors in or out for that reason.

-About Gray and White Backgrounds
+About Gray and White Photography Backgrounds